 Through our partnership with HEART, we are able to provide educational opportunities in Nursing, Landscaping, Agriculture and Entrepreneurship.
 Our goal is to help eliminate as many obstacles as possible, while providing opportunities towards success for those we serve.
 One of the many obstacles of education is the cost associated with it.
 Additionally one of the obstacles faced by any new business owner is securing the start-up capital necessary to begin production.
 Whenever possible, RAISE will come alongside to provide opportunities for individuals seeking to grow through continuing education and business development.
 These educational and business opportunities can only be offered through the generous investment of our faithful partners.
-RAISE is currently committing $150/month to supplement the operational cost of each farmer's farming enterprise.
-Below are the farmers currently being supported.
+RAISE is currently committing $100/month to supplement the operational cost of each farmer's farming enterprise.
+Below are some of the farmers currently being supported.

 If you are interested in learning more about a particular partnership, please contact us.
 If you would like to become a partner with any of the shared needs, you can do so securely by clicking the appropriate link below.

 Jeffery (aka "Patrick")